Rectified 10-orthoplexes

 In ten-dimensional geometry, a rectified 10-orthoplex is a convex uniform 10-polytope, being a rectification of the regular 10-orthoplex.

 There are 10 rectifications of the 10-orthoplex.
 Vertices of the rectified 10-orthoplex are located at the edge-centers of the 9-orthoplex.
 Vertices of the birectified 10-orthoplex are located in the triangular face centers of the 10-orthoplex.
 Vertices of the trirectified 10-orthoplex are located in the tetrahedral cell centers of the 10-orthoplex.

-These polytopes are part of a family 1023 uniform 10-polytopes with BC10 symmetry.
+These polytopes are part of a family of 1023 uniform 10-polytopes with BC10 symmetry.

 Rectified 10-orthoplex

 In ten-dimensional geometry, a rectified 10-orthoplex is a 10-polytope, being a rectification of the regular 10-orthoplex.

-Rectified 10-orthoplex

-The rectified 10-orthoplex is the vertex figure for the demidekeractic honeycomb.
+The rectified 10-orthoplex is the vertex figure of the demidekeractic honeycomb.